 What to Do With Dried Hydrangeas

-When it’s early October, and your beautiful hydrangeas are nearing the end of the season, what can you do with them?
-I like to bring as many indoors as possible so that I can enjoy them even when the weather starts to turn.
+When it’s early October and your beautiful hydrangeas are nearing the end of the season, what can you do with them?
+I like to bring as many indoors as possible so that I can enjoy them even when the time of year changes.

-The great thing about this DIY Hydrangea flower wreath is that you can make it with either fresh or dried hydrangeas.
-I actually used both – the ones I had already dried (and because I needed more than I anticipated!) fresh ones cut directly from my bushes.
+The great thing about this DIY Hydrangea flower wreath is that you can make it with either faux, fresh flowers, or dried hydrangeas.
+I actually used both – the ones I had already dried (and because I needed more than I anticipated!) and fresh ones cut directly from my hydrangea plant.

-Having worked with both, I can say it’s definitely easier to work with the fresh hydrangeas since you don’t have to be as careful with them.
-The dried ones are crispy and will disintegrate if you’re too rough with them.
+Having worked with both, I can say it’s definitely easier to work with those picked straight from hydrangea bushes since you don’t have to be as careful with them.
+The dried flowers are crispy and will disintegrate if you’re too rough with them.
 Luckily, the fresh hydrangeas dry out naturally on the wreath!

 You’re going to be surprised at just how simple it is to make your own hydrangea wreath.
 In fact, I debated even writing this tutorial because it seemed too simplistic.
 But, sometimes it’s nice to see exactly how something is made so that you’re not second guessing what you’re doing, right?